johanna-oncken/Marketing-Analytics-DWH/README.md

 - **Trend monitoring** — monthly performance tracking to identify saturation and intervention signals

 Campaign-level analysis is positioned as a tactical tool, not a parallel narrative.
 Where individual campaigns illustrate strategic patterns (e.g., Winter_Sale_2024 #21 as the top LTV:CAC performer, or the divergent trajectories of Flash_Sale_Weekend #44 vs. #17), they are referenced in the analysis above as supporting evidence.

+---

+### 1.8) Next Steps

+If this were a production environment with real data and a longer time horizon, these are the analytical extensions I would pursue:

+**Advanced Attribution Models:** The linear model distributes credit equally, which is a deliberate simplification.
+Implementing time-decay attribution (weighting recent touchpoints higher) and position-based attribution (emphasizing first and last touch) would provide additional perspectives.
+With sufficient conversion volume, a data-driven attribution model using logistic regression or Shapley values could learn actual touchpoint contribution weights from observed behavior rather than imposing them by assumption.

+**Incrementality Testing:** Attribution models — including multi-touch — measure _correlation_ between touchpoints and conversions, not causation.
+To determine whether a channel truly _causes_ additional conversions (rather than capturing users who would have converted anyway), I would design holdout experiments: suppress ads for a randomized user segment and compare conversion rates against the exposed group.
+This is particularly relevant for Google Search and Referral, where high last-touch ROAS may partly reflect existing purchase intent rather than genuine channel impact.

+**Deeper Retention Analysis:** The current 120-day LTV window captures early repeat behavior, but true customer lifetime value requires 12–24 months of data.
+With a longer time horizon, I would build RFM segmentation (Recency, Frequency, Monetary) to identify high-value customer segments, model churn probability using survival analysis, and calculate predicted LTV using probabilistic models (BG/NBD for purchase frequency, Gamma-Gamma for monetary value).
+The 81% one-time buyer rate identified in this analysis would be the primary target metric for retention interventions.

+**Real-Time Monitoring Pipeline:** The current warehouse uses a full-load, truncate-and-insert pattern suitable for batch analysis.
+In production, I would add incremental loading (CDC or timestamp-based delta loads), automated data quality checks triggered on each load, and an alerting layer that flags anomalies — such as ROAS dropping below a defined threshold or a campaign's CAC exceeding its historical average by more than two standard deviations.
+The goal: detecting the January → April saturation pattern _in February_, not after four months of data collection.

+**Cross-Device and Offline Attribution:** The current model assumes one device per user and purely online touchpoints.
+Real customer journeys cross devices (mobile discovery → desktop purchase) and include offline interactions (store visits, phone calls).
+Integrating cross-device identity resolution and offline conversion tracking would close the 25% attribution gap identified in this analysis and provide a more complete picture of channel contribution.

 <hr>